ko-tyat-ki/universal-ear/README.md

 git checkout -b [your-name]-[mode-name]
 ```

 2. Go to the folder `./web/lib/modes/`.
-This is where all regimes (modes) live.
+This is where all visual modes live.
 Create a js file where your code will live (the easiest might be by copying one of the existing ones?).

 3. Import it into `./web/lib/visualisations.js` by adding